Chichén Itzá Tickets and Information

 About Chichén Itzá

 As one of the largest Mayan cities, Chichén Itzá holds massive historical significance.
-The architectural marvels that have endured the test of time provoke wonder, especially considering the technological limitations of their era compared to today.
+The structures of Chichén Itzá have endured the test of time and provoke wonder, especially considering the technological limitations of the era when they were built when compared to today.

-- The Pyramid of Kukulcan (El Castillo): This iconic pyramid demonstrates the Maya's advanced astronomical knowledge, aligning precisely with equinoxes to create the illusion of a serpent descending its staircase.
+- The Pyramid of Kukulcan (El Castillo): The famous pyramid demonstrates the Maya's advanced astronomical knowledge as it aligns precisely with equinoxes at which point it creates the illusion of a serpent descending down its staircase.

-- The Great Ball Court: A massive, well-preserved court which was possibly used for ceremonial games and features exceptional acoustic properties where sound travels along its walls.
+- The Great Ball Court: A massive, well-preserved court which was possibly used for ceremonial games and features exceptional acoustics where sound travels along its walls.
 You can stand at one end and whisper and another person can hear your whisper from the other end!

-- Tzompantli (Platform of Skulls): An ancient platform adorned with skulls which is believed to symbolise reverence for the deceased and is unique to Chichén Itzá.
+- Tzompantli (Platform of Skulls): An ancient platform covered with skulls which are believed to symbolise reverence for the deceased and is unique to Chichén Itzá.

-- The Observatory (El Caracol): A circular structure which is believed to have served astronomical purposes and showcases the Maya's intricate calendar system.
+- The Observatory (El Caracol): A circular structure which is believed to have served astronomical purposes and shows the Maya's intricate calendar system.

 - The Temple of Warriors: Richly decorated with intricate carvings and statues, it was likely used for ceremonial rituals and features serpent columns that symbolise astronomical events.

-- The Group of a Thousand Columns: Situated near the Temple of Warriors, this quadrangle of columns once supported a roof structure and is believed to represent feathered serpents.
+- The Group of a Thousand Columns: Situated near the Temple of Warriors, the quadrangle of columns once supported a roof structure and is believed to represent feathered serpents.

 - The Sacred Cenote: A significant natural sinkhole where its believed religious ceremonies took place which likely included sacrificial offerings and now recognized as a UNESCO "Patrimony of Humanity."